pevolution-ahmed/pevolution-ahmed/README.md

 - Deep learning using pytorch and tensorflow

-I use dbt on a daily basis for creating (staging, base, dimensional, fact) models, taking into consideration using DAG (Directed Acyclic Graph) for auditing.
+I use dbt on a daily basis to create (staging, basic, dimensional, and fact) models, with DAG (Directed Acyclic Graph) for auditing.

-Also, usually I use already built packages like (dbt_utils, dbt_expectations,... etc) in production environment.
+In addition, in the production environment, I typically utilise pre-built packages such as (dbt utils, dbt expectations,... etc).

 **Coding Snippets**: